Non-stationary difference equation and affine Laumon space III : Generalization to $\widehat{\mathfrak{gl}}_N$: Affine Laumon partition function as Jackson integral

 \section{Affine Laumon partition function as Jackson integral}

-When we impose the mass truncation, the affine Laumon partition function is represented as a Jackson integral, which is a key to the relation to the $q$-KZ equation.
+When we impose the mass truncation, the affine Laumon partition function is represented as a Jackson integral, which was a key to the relation to the $q$-KZ equation.
 See \cite{Aganagic:2013tta} for the general method of representing Nekrasov partition functions as Jackson integrals with the help of the truncation of Young diagrams to finite length.
 In this section by recasting the affine Laumon partition function as a Jackson integral we will show that it is identified with an $N+2$ point correlation function, which provides a solution to the $q$-KZ equation of $U_q(\widehat{\mathfrak{sl}}_2)$ \cite{AMatsuo2}, \cite{VarchenkoCMP}.
-However, the relation to the $q$-KZ equation of $U_q(\widehat{\mathfrak{sl}}_N)$ is an open problem at the moment.
+In the last section we have seen that after the mass parameter truncation the Hamiltonian of the non-stationary $\glN$ difference equation is related to the finite dimensional $R$-matrix of $U_q(\widehat{\mathfrak{sl}}_N)$ (See Corollary \ref{Cor:R-component} and Theorems \ref{Kuniba-1}, \ref{Kuniba-2}).
+On the other hand what we will see in this section is the affine Laumon partition function, which is conjecture to be a solution to the non-stationary $\glN$ difference equation, actually gives a solution to the $q$-KZ equation of $U_q(\widehat{\mathfrak{sl}}_2)$ (See Proposition \ref{Laumon= Jackson} and \cite{ItoNoumi}, \cite{MIto}).
+At the moment, unfortunately, we are not able to fill the gap between $U_q(\widehat{\mathfrak{sl}}_N)$ on the Hamiltonian side and $U_q(\widehat{\mathfrak{sl}}_2)$ on the wave function side.
+It is natural to expect a duality of $q$-KZ equations between $U_q(\widehat{\mathfrak{sl}}_2)$ and $U_q(\widehat{\mathfrak{sl}}_N)$.
+Towards a proof of our conjecture such a duality may play an important role.